 The cooking has real finesse, demonstrating great skill and care – and, while it may be a little dainty for hearty eaters, the main ingredients have real flavour and garnishes truly complement each dish.

 To match this beautiful food, a comprehensive wine list with good tasting notes is offered.
 Like the food, it is not inexpensive but appropriate to the style of the restaurant and represents good value for the quality of the overall experience – and the midweek Tasting Menu offers exceptional value, especially if you complete the experience by going for the matching wines.
-Service is under the direction of Agnieska Kubinska and can sometimes be a little hesitant, but at its best it is engaging and discreetly anticipatory.
+Service is under the direction of Agnieska Kubinska and, at its best, is engaging and discreetly anticipatory.